-This spinach and mushroom fettuccine is loaded with flavor and is a perfect low calorie dinner at only 234 calories per serving (6 SP)!
+This spinach and mushroom fettuccine is a warm and comforting dinner loaded with all the umami flavor but at only 234 calories per serving!

 - 2 Tbsp olive oil